 Parents and guardians wishing to confer with any faculty member, administrator or school counselor should telephone the Main Office at 860-824-5123 for an appointment or contact the teacher directly by email.
 Two days are set aside in the fall and in the spring when the faculty is available for conferences with parents in the late afternoon and evening.
 Additional meetings may be arranged by appointment.
-Telephone and email contact information is available sult in the loss of the student's parking privilege.

-on the school website.
+Telephone and email contact information is available on the school website.